 - How to Shoot Extreme Panoramics

-Article and images by Queensland Canon Collective Ambassador, Greg Sullavan.
+Article and images by Queensland Canon Photographer, Greg Sullavan.

 I think capturing a great landscape is one of the most difficult images to shoot.
 We have all seen amazing photographs and thought to ourselves, "why doesn't mine look like that?".
 My answer to that is that everyone always shoots from eye level, or on a tripod.
 I love the challenge of photographing the same subject that one million other photographers have shot before, but in a way that no one else has seen it.
 Using a different technique such as the 'Extreme Panoramic' will enable you to create a striking image that will grab the attention of the viewer.
 It will become an important technique in your toolbox of photography techniques that is both fun to shoot and edit after!